 The Colonel Griffith - 2-8-0 locomotive built by Severn Lamb Ltd. in 1983.

 The Freedom Train - A streamliner built by the All American Streamliner Company of Los Angeles.

 The Stanley Diamond - A 2-6-0 mogul built by Gerry Bowden in 1993.

 Ten Pullman style, five seat steel coaches built by All American Streamliner of Los Angeles.

 Three six seat wood gondolas built by Skeets Simpson in 1993 after a design by Erik Thomsen of Redwood Valley Railway.

 I walked to the station ticket window.

-You get you ticket from a window at the station.
-Once they were ready they took our tickets but allowed us to photograph the engines of both trains.
+You get your ticket from a window at the station.
+Once they were ready, they took our tickets but allowed us to photograph the engines of both trains.